konveyor/konveyor.github.io/content/Forklift/MigratingVMs/advancedMigrate.md

 ```

 ## Creating a validation rule
-Follow the steps below to create a validation rule by applying a config map custom resource (CR) containing the rule to the Validation service.
+Follow the instructions below to create a validation rule by applying a config map custom resource (CR) containing the rule to the Validation service.

 * If the rule has the same name as an existing rule, the Validation service performs an OR operation with the rules.